julianschroeter/19CproseCorpus/README.md

 All figures can be reproduced based on the python scripts in the `code` folder provide a picture of the structure of the corpus with regard to the distribution of genres and media types over time.
 The output_explore_corpus.txt file in the data folder records the actual output of the script ´explore_corpus.py` (date: XX.03.2025).
 - Python scripts allowing for an exploratory overview of the corpus (in the `code` folder.
 The scripts use functions and classes from the ´preprocessing´ module.
+For using the scripts see section on `Usage` below.
 - Document-term matrices `dtm` of the corpus according to different corpus releases (in the `data/dtm` folder).
 - A metadata table including a wide range of media-historical context (`Bibliographie.csv`).